-If Baby had it his way, cookies and ice cream would probably contain the essential nutrients for human survival, but in reality, one of the things he really needs every day is to drink enough water.
+If Baby had it her way, cookies and ice cream would probably contain the essential nutrients for human survival, but in reality, one of the things she really needs every day is to drink enough water.

 Getting toddlers to drink water can be a bit of a challenge.
 Some prefer only milk, while others won’t hear of any drink that isn’t juice.
-While there is no harm in keeping other beverages in the rotation (within healthy limits), it’s important to make sure that no other drink is getting in the way of his H20 intake.
+While there is no harm in keeping other beverages in the rotation (within healthy limits), it’s important to make sure that no other drink is getting in the way of her H20 intake.

 Why is water so important?

 The human body relies on water to function.
 Not getting enough water can lead to changes in mood, dehydration, and decreased activity.